hacker-cb/wb-hass-gw/README.md

 * Add support for `range`
 * Add support for `rgb`
-* Add debounce policy to prevent flood on analog sensors.
-For example.
-Wiren Board can poll MODBUS every 10ms, but we don't need so often updates on analog sensors.
-This can be only useful on digital inputs to handle click events.
 * Need to delete entities after they will be disappeared in Wiren Board.
 * Add device information if available (version, serial)